 Best of Syracuse

-When in Syracuse, kimkim travelers have taken a front-row seat to the Hellenistic period on walking tours that shed light on the cities fascinating history.
+When in Syracuse, kimkim travelers have taken a colorful step back to the Hellenistic period on walking tours that cast light on the cities Titanic history.
 Visits to the archeological park take in Greek and Roman ruins as well as the striking Latomia del Paradiso (Garden of Paradise), a limestone quarry full of catacombs once used to house prisoners of the Syracuse-Athens war.
-Syracuse is also a great base for day trips to the Noto Valley, the charming seaside village of Marzamemi and the wildlife-filled nature reserve of Vendicari.
+Syracuse is also a great base for day trips to the Noto Valley, known for its towns built and beautifully preserved in late Sicilian Baroque style, the wildlife-filled nature reserve of Vendicari and the charming seaside settlement of Marzamemi, often billed as Sicily's prettiest village.

 Customize your trip with help from a local travel specialist.